Betterment/delayed/README.md

 It is possible to disable delayed jobs for testing purposes.
 Set Delayed::Worker.delay_jobs = false to execute all jobs realtime.

+It may be required to raise exceptions on SIGTERM signals, this will allow jobs to be unlocked and to be available to workers after a worker restart if sent the TERM signal.
+The default for this option is false.

 Here is an example of changing job parameters in Rails:

 ```ruby